About the Author

 Spoon theory was created by Christine Misenrandino and is often used when talking about energy management.
 It is a wonderful way to carefully consider the elements of our day and think deeply about how each component uniquely impacts our energy.
 My way of making energy expenditure concrete is to use a set of bowls and beads that my woodworker husband crafted for me.
 At the start of each day, I put the beads in the larger bowl, which represents my available energy.
 I use the smaller bowl to hold the beads or energy that I’ve already used.
 Throughout the day I move beads between the bowls to help me see how much energy I’ve used and how much I have available to deal with what I have to do.
 The visual of the bowls and the beads helps me pay attention and regulate my wellbeing in real time throughout the day.

-It’s been a tough time for so many in our community.
-But even in those challenging moments, I hope you can find the things that restore your energy and make time for what matters most to you.
+Even in challenging moments, I hope you can find the things that restore your energy and make time for what matters most to you.